AmirMoNasiri/ToDoYar/README.md

-# To-Do Yar - Task Management Android App
+# To Do Yar - Task Management Android App

 An Android application for daily task management, helping users organize, prioritize, and track their activities with reminders and statistics.